top of page

 Trickle up & Trickle Down - Fashion Trends

-Trickle Up Theory: Trickle up theory also known as the bubble up theory is an innovative fashion theory born in the late 70s , and is believed to be the trend born among masses and flow from lower economic classes to affluent sections.
-Jeans are an omnipresent example of trickle up fashion trend – initially worn by miners, factory workers, and farmers, which gradually gained acceptance among larger audience and by 1970s jeans trickled up to become popular casual wear in America.
-T-shirt is another trickle-up style which was originally confined to blue-collar workers but evolved into must-have wardrobe staple due to its practicality and comfort.
+Trickle-Up Theory: Trickle-up theory also known as the bubble-up theory is an innovative fashion theory born in the late 70s, and is believed to be the trend born among masses and flow from lower economic classes to affluent sections.
+Jeans are an omnipresent example of a trickle fashion trend – initially worn by miners, factory workers, and farmers, which gradually gained acceptance among a larger audience, and by the 1970s jeans trickled up to become popular casual wear in America.
+T-shirt is another trickle-up style that was originally confined to blue-collar workers but evolved into a must-have wardrobe staple due to its practicality and comfort.
 Born in the 1970s, the hippie style shifted from being just worn by the lower and middle-class alternative youth to a widespread trend.
-From 2012 it had a huge comeback with looks made of flow-y-tops and skirts paired with knit shrugs.
-An example is Ralph Lauren's spring collection (2011), which presented skirts with higher waist with the flow-y details towards the bottom.
+From 2012 it had a huge comeback with looks made of flowy tops and skirts paired with knit shrugs.
+An example is Ralph Lauren's spring collection (2011), which presented skirts with higher waists with flowy details towards the bottom.

 Image: The Devil Wears Prada Copyright (c) 20th Century Fox Film Corp.